iLevyTate/SCAN-Resources/README.md

 [![DOI](https://zenodo.org/badge/885073150.svg)](https://doi.org/10.5281/zenodo.14053202)

 This repository contains various files related to the Synthetic Cognitive Augmentation Network (SCAN) project.

-# Code
+Below is an overview of its contents:

-## SCANV1.ipynb
+## **Forms**

-This Jupyter notebook contains the code for the SCAN system, including:

-- Installation of required libraries (PyTorch, Transformers, Datasets, Weights & Biases)
-- Importing necessary modules for model building, data loading, and logging
-- Defining custom surrogate functions and classes for spiking neural networks
-- Defining the Adaptive Exponential Integrate-and-Fire (AdEx) neuron model
-- Defining the Spiking Neural Network (SNN) layer
-- Defining a combined model using Transformers and SNN
-- Defining training and saving functions for the model
-- Loading and preprocessing the WikiText-2 dataset
-- Training the combined model and saving the final weights and tokenizer

-# Forms

-## Synthetic Cognitive Augmentation Network Alignment Questionnaire.md
+### **Synthetic Cognitive Augmentation Network Alignment Questionnaire.md**

-This markdown file contains the Synthetic Cognitive Augmentation Network Alignment Questionnaire (SCANAQ), which is designed to evaluate various aspects of a user's cognitive functioning and personal preferences to align the SCAN system with their unique needs.
-The questionnaire includes sections on:
+This markdown file contains the **Synthetic Cognitive Augmentation Network Alignment Questionnaire (SCANAQ)**, which evaluates various aspects of a user's cognitive functioning and personal preferences to align the SCAN system with their unique needs.

+#### **Sections of the Questionnaire:**
 - Executive Functioning
 - Emotion Regulation
 - Impulsivity